nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <!-- @@author A0153467Y -->
 ## Introduction

 Nowadays, everyone has so many tasks to do.
 Have you ever missed your deadlines or forget your schedule?
 MESS is here to help you!
 MESS is a to-do list application which reminds you of your tasks or events by showing your list of tasks on the application.
 No need to afraid of forgetting your tasks anymore!
-You can easily use MESS by typing in one line of command.
+You can easily use MESS by typing only one line of command.
 MESS can be used offline and even in your office computer.
-It helps you manage and organise your tasks and so as your time.
+It helps you to manage and organise your tasks and so as your time.

 Want to use MESS immediately?
 Let's get started!
 <!-- @@author -->